boazsegev/iodine/README.md

 Iodine is a C extension for Ruby, developed with Ruby MRI 2.3.0 and 2.2.4 (it should support the whole Ruby 2.0 family, but it might not).

+## Iodine::Http (wait for it...)

+Since many network services start off as Http, Iodine includes a small HTTP Rack server running in C with special support for the Upgrade directive.

+This means that it's easy to minimize the number of Ruby objects you need before an Upgrade takes place and a new protocol is established.

+Also, since the HTTP parser is written in C (with no RegExp), it's fast.

+Iodine::Http imposes a few restrictions for performance and security reasons:

 ## Can I try before before I buy?

 Well, it is **free** and **open source**, no need to buy.. and of course you can try it out.